Director of Veterans Initiatives

 Joyce Holliday is an administrative assistant for the Every Learning Everywhere program in the WCET unit of WICHE.
 She earned a bachelor of science degree from Colorado State University and has 25 years of experience in administration.
 Joyce recently earned a Professional Certification of Excellence with the American Society of Administrative Professionals.
 She previously worked for CU Boulder for 22 years.
 Outside of work, she keeps busy with her Angora show rabbits, grooming and attending shows across the country.
 Joyce uses the fiber from her angoras and alpacas to spin and create various fiber art creations.

-Kay Hulstrom serves as WICHE’s manager of institution services.
-She works on a variety of projects including Interstate Passport®, Online Course Exchange, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
+Kay Hulstrom serves as WICHE’s associate director of operations and academic leadership initiatives.
+She works on a variety of projects including Interstate Passport®, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
 The latter two are membership organizations for the chief academic officers of WICHE-region two and four-year institutions and system offices.
 She holds a B.S. in finance from Colorado State University.

 Senior Consultant, Behavioral Health Program